-The decision to choose Gdańsk as the location for the Museum of the Second World War is not a coincidence.
-Gdańsk is the place where the first shots of the war were fired.
+The decision to choose Gdansk as the location for the Museum of the Second World War is not a coincidence.
+Gdansk is the place where the first shots of World War II were fired.
 What is unusual, though, is the eye-opening approach on the war that this ambitious museum presents.

 The museum combines modern technology with traditional display methods.
 The biggest objects in the museum are two tanks and a German-built wooden rail car.
 However, the true uniqueness and strength of the permanent exhibition lies in the small objects, many of which are very personal and have been donated by private individuals.
 These include letters, personal belongings, photographs and memorabilia.

 The museum is open from 10 am to 6 pm from September to June and from 10 am to 8 pm in July and August.
-It is closed on Mondays.
-In the high season we strongly recommend buying your tickets beforehand.
+The museum is closed on Mondays.
+In the high season we recommend buying your tickets beforehand as the museum is very popular.
 We also recommend dedicating at least 2-3 hours to visit the museum.